axiom-crypto/axiom-docs/docs/docs/developer-resources/on-chain-data/transaction-receipts-and-logs.md

 ### `logs`

 When a Solidity contract emits an event, that event is saved in that transaction receipt's `log` array.
-Within each log is up to three `topics` and an arbitrary amount of `data`.
+Within each log are up to three `topics` and an arbitrary amount of `data`.
 You can view the logs for a transaction in the **Logs** tab on Etherscan.

 ![Looking up logs on Etherscan](@site/static/img/etherscan_receipts_large.png)